cajhin/capsicain/README.md

 Keyboard configuration tool that re-maps keys and modifier-key-combos at a very low level.

-Created for productivity, but also works for gaming.
+Created for productivity and fast keyboard layout prototyping, but also works for gaming.
 (Might be useful to work around handicaps, but I have no experience.
 Open an issue if you need a special feature).

 Uses the Interception driver https://github.com/oblitum/Interception to receive keys before almost everyone else.